zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 *   Data usage should be much less than with the old system.

+*   Your system clock must be within 24 hours of the actual time for friend-finding to work.

 *   Your public key does not change when upgrading to this new system, it's just printed differently.
 You do not need to re-add existing friends.